learn-co-curriculum/python-p3-dictionaries/README.md

 # prints { "key_one": "I've changed!", "key_two": "value two", "key_three": "value three"}
 ```

-However, Python also offers us several powerful techniques that can be used to
+However, Python also offers us a powerful method- the `update` method - that can
-set large amounts of data within an dictionary.
+be used to set large amounts of data within an dictionary.

-The first is the `update` method.
-The `update` method can be used to add
+The `update` method can be used to add multiple new key-value pairs at the same
-multiple new key-value pairs at the same time, update multiple fields at the
-same time, or do both:
+time, update multiple fields at the same time, or do both:

 ```py
 my_dict = {